savefw/casino-economic-impact-calculator/README.md

 - **Geospatial Logic:** [Turf.js](https://turfjs.org/) for impact radius calculations.
 - **Content:** Markdown-based analysis reports and PDF integration.

+## Open Source and Contributions

+This project is being shared openly to encourage community involvement and technical improvements.
+We specifically invite developers, data scientists, and researchers to:
+- **Improve the Economic Impact Calculator:** Refine the social cost algorithms, add more granular data points, or improve the interactive modeling logic.
+- **Enhance Data Visualizations:** Build upon the existing mapping and charting tools to provide even clearer insights into community impacts.
+- **Audit and Update Sources:** Ensure the latest research and economic data are reflected in the platform's models.

 ## Getting Started

 ### Local Development